Project Excalibur: Teller in Washington, AvWeek "leaks"

 The success of the Dauphin test presented a potential new solution to the BMD problem.
 The X-ray laser offered the possibility that many laser beams could be generated from a single nuclear weapon in orbit, meaning a single weapon would destroy many ICBMs.
 This would blunt the attack to such an extent that any US response would be overwhelming in comparison.
-Even if the Soviets launched a full-scale attack, it would limit US casualties to 30million.
+Even if the Soviets launched a full-scale attack, it would limit US casualties to 30 million.
 In February 1981, Teller and Wood traveled to Washington to present the technology to the policy makers and request greater financial support to pursue the development.

 This presented a problem.
-As fellow LLNL physicist Hugh DeWitt put it, "It has long been known that Teller and Wood are extreme technological optimists and super salesmen for hypothetical new weapons systems," or as Robert Park puts it, "Anyone who knows Teller's record recognizes that he is invariably optimistic about even the most improbable technological schemes."
+As fellow LLNL physicist Hugh DeWitt put it, "It has long been known that Teller and Wood are extreme technological optimists and super salesmen for hypothetical new weapons systems", or as Robert Park put it, "Anyone who knows Teller's record recognizes that he is invariably optimistic about even the most improbable technological schemes."
 Although this salesmanship had little effect in US military circles, it proved to be a continual annoyance in Congress, having a negative effect on the lab's credibility when these concepts failed to pan out.
 To avoid this, Roy Woodruff, the associate director of the weapons section, went with them to ensure the two did not oversell the concept.
 In meetings with various congressional groups, Teller and Wood explained the technology but refused to give dates on when it might be available.

 Only days later, the 23 February 1981 edition of Aviation Week and Space Technology carried an article on the ongoing work.
 It described the Dauphin shot in some detail, going on to mention the earlier 1978 test, but incorrectly ascribing that to a krypton fluoride laser (KrF).
 (Note: Visible-spectrum gas lasers that were optically pumped by nuclear weapons had been developed and tested, and it is likely the Aviation Week article is confusing these earlier tests with the 1978 X-ray test.)
 It went on to describe the battle-station concept in which a single bomb would be surrounded by laser rods that could destroy as many as fifty missiles, and stated that "X-Ray lasers based on the successful Dauphin test are so small that a single payload bay on the Space Shuttle could carry to orbit a number sufficient to stop a Soviet nuclear weapons attack."
 This was the first in a series of such articles in this and other sources based on a "steady leak of top secret information".